 Kota Sato.
 Photo by Karolina Kuras.

 Kota Sato was born in Tokyo, Japan and trained at the Shimura Ballet School in Japan and Canada’s National Ballet School.
 Kota joined The National Ballet of Canada as a RBC Apprentice in 2012 and was promoted to Second Soloist in 2019.

-Recently, Mr. Sato made his debut as Levin in Anna Karenina.
-He has also danced such roles as The Fool in Swan Lake, Bluebird in The Sleeping Beauty, Brother Clown in The Winter’s Tale, an Icicle in The Nutcracker, the Golden Slave/the Faun in Nijinsky and L’Ivrogne in Le Petit Prince.
-His repertoire also includes Romeo and Juliet, Giselle, Cinderella, Onegin, Alice’s Adventures in Wonderland, The Merry Widow, Frame by Frame, Pinocchio, A Streetcar Named Desire, Manon, The Dream, The Four Seasons, The Second Detail, Approximate Sonata 2016, The Man in Black, Carousel (A Dance), Symphony #9, Emergence, Being and Nothingness and Night.
+Kota has danced such roles as The Fool in Swan Lake, Bluebird in The Sleeping Beauty, Brother Clown in The Winter’s Tale, an Icicle in The Nutcracker, the Golden Slave/the Faun in Nijinsky, Levin in Anna Karenina and L’Ivrogne in Le Petit Prince.
+His repertoire also includes Romeo and Juliet, Giselle, Cinderella, Onegin, Alice’s Adventures in Wonderland, The Merry Widow, Frame by Frame, Pinocchio, A Streetcar Named Desire, Manon, The Dream, Etudes, The Four Seasons, The Second Detail, Approximate Sonata 2016, Chroma, The Man in Black, Carousel (A Dance), Symphony #9, Angels’ Atlas, Emergence, Being and Nothingness, Night and Orpheus Alive.

 Kota was awarded the Patron Award of Merit in 2019.